 Do you want to start recycling in Shanghai as part of a healthier and more sustainable lifestyle?
-Or maybe the many tricycle carts loaded up with cardboard and other recyclables buzzing around the city has got you curious about the recycling industry in China.
+Or maybe you just feel the pressure from the new garbage sorting regulations about to be implemented in Shanghai.

 You might be worried your lack of Chinese language skills will make recycling here difficult, but you don’t need to fret.
 There are several expat organizations and individuals who have launched recycling programs in Shanghai to help both foreigners and locals.